 It’s okay to ask for information or advice from professionals in the field, but don’t make it about you and your issues finding a job.
 For example:

 BAD – “Could anyone give me advice on how to get a job in this field?”

 BETTER – “What were some of your best early experiences in this field?”

 This shows you are taking in interest in the members of your group as people rather than what members can give you.
-Asking engaging questions that leads to discussion will not only help you build your LinkedIn group presence, it could land you a job.
+Asking engaging questions that lead to discussion will not only help you build your LinkedIn group presence, but it could also land you a job.

 2. Don’t overpost.